• Home

 Our Story

-The particular groups own sense of Indian identity is the basis for membership in STOWW.
 STOWW’s governing body is a board of directors.
 This board consists of a voting delegate from each member tribe.
-The board is working toward Indian control of Indian programs.

-In 1967, these Indian people from the small tribes came together and united to form a single body.
+In 1967, the Native people from the small tribes came together and united to form a single body.
 They met to stimulate interest and provide strength from within.
 This effort also served to shake loose from a dormant state imposed on their psychological health from years of denials and frustrations.
-These tribes created a new Indian entity in the form of the Small Tribes Organization of Western Washington.
+These tribes created a new Native entity in the form of the Small Tribes Organization of Western Washington.
 The purpose of incorporating in 1968 was primarily to seek participation in the policymaking decisions that affect the destiny of the small tribal groups and their future generations.

 Contact Us